 Consumer Protection Litigation

-Consumer protection laws are designed to prevent businesses from engaging in fraudulent, deceptive or unfair trade practices which prey on the vulnerable or allow them to gain an unfair advantage over competitors.
 Consumer protection cases are often brought as class actions to obtain financial compensation or other remedies to those injured by an unlawful business practice or to enjoin a company from continuing to engage in deceptive or unlawful conduct.
-Consumer class actions are civil cases brought by one or more individuals on behalf of themselves and a larger group or “class” of individuals who have suffered a similar harm due to a defendant’s unlawful conduct.
-Consumer class actions can arise from many different kinds of corporate misconduct, including false advertising of products and services; products that are defective or dangerous; hidden or unwarranted fees; failing to adequately protect personal or financial information resulting in data breaches; breaches of warranty claims; and other unfair or deceptive trade practices.
-Since its founding, Lewis Saul & Associates, P.C. has developed and litigated numerous consumer protection and fair debt collection cases.
-In many consumer protection cases, the firm has been appointed by the court to serve as Class Counsel, Lead Counsel and/or Co-Lead Counsel to advance plaintiffs’ interests in these litigations, including:
+Consumer class actions are civil cases brought by one or more individuals on behalf of themselves and a larger group or "class" of individuals who have suffered a similar harm due to a defendant’s unlawful conduct.

 Appointed as Class Counsel and counsel for the plaintiff in H. Louis Farmer, Jr., et al. v.
 TD Banknorth, Inc. et al., CV-07-39 (Maine Sup.
 Ct.
 2007) and In re TD Banknorth Shareholders Litigation, C.A.
 No. 2557-VCL (Delaware Ct. of Chancery 2007), a shareholder derivative class action filed in Maine against TD Banknorth, TD Bank Financial Group, and their directors for breach of their fiduciary duties to shareholders in acquisition of all outstanding shares of TD Banknorth common stock by TD Bank Financial Group.